kunalganglani/sparta/README.md

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+## Prerequisites
+create ~/.bashrc and ~/.zshrc as empty files for node to be exported there using command cd ~/ touch .bashrc && touch .zshrc

 ## Install

 Download the script: